 In nearly all cases the colour of the branding will lead the design and the elements will all need to work together to provide coherence and built trust for your visitors.

-For Interest – Pantone Colours of the Year
+For Interest – Pantone Colour of the Year

-If you are looking at new branding here are the latest colours of the year.
-They might resonate with you.
+If you are looking at new branding here is the latest colour of the year.
+It might resonate with you.

 The PANTONE® name is known worldwide as the standard language for color communication from designer to manufacturer to retailer to customer.